Zena Sutherland Awards for Excellence in Children's Literature

 Third, fourth, and fifth graders are introduced to the five candidates.
 They read or are read the books and evaluate each of the books independently and through group discussion in their library class.
 Fifth graders then determine and write the criteria to be used the following year for the Sutherland Committee.

 Members of the Sutherland Committee visit third, fourth and fifth grade classrooms, making presentations on the five books and answering student questions.
 During these presentations, younger students benefit from the committee’s hard work, as sixth graders highlight unique features of each book.
 The committee also reveals how hard they worked to select a diverse set of books, both in terms of genre and author’s background.
-Fifth grade students create book trailers under the direction of computer science teacher Jeremy Schwartz.
+Fifth grade students create book trailers under the direction of their computer science teacher.

 Third, fourth, and fifth graders vote for Best Text, Best Illustrations, and Best Overall.